MirunaPislar/Sarcasm-Detection/README.md

 This research project was completed in partial fulfilment of the requirements for the degree of Bachelor of Science in Computer Science at the University of Manchester and under the careful supervision of Mr John McNaught, my tutor and mentor.

 ## Overview
-* [src/](src) contains all the source code used to process, analyse, train and evaluate the datasets (as described in the resources directory) in order to investigate sarcasm detection on Twitter data
+* [src/](src) contains all the source code used to process, analyse, train and evaluate the datasets (as described in [res/](res)) in order to investigate sarcasm detection on Twitter data
-* [res/](res) contains the raw and processed datasets as well as some useful vocabularies, lists or selections of words/emojis that proved very useful in processing the data
+* [res/](res) contains the raw and processed datasets as well as some useful vocabularies, lists or selections of words/emojis that proved very useful in preprocessing the data
 * [models/](models) contains all the pretrained models contributing to the achievement of the claimed results as well as all the trained models, saved after training under the described parameters and DL architectures
 * [plots/](plots) contains a collection of interesting plots that should be useful in analysing and sustaining the results obtained
 * [stats/](stats) contains some comparisons between preprocessing phases as well as some raw statistical results collected while training/evaluating